autobump/autobump/index.md

 ![](./media/image13.png)

->	Figure XXX.
+>	Figure 12.
 The architecture of Autobump on Component-level.

 #### Code ####